doncadavona/eloquenturl/readme.md

 **Eloquenturl::eloquenturled()**

 This the simplest way let your app query your Eloquent models using the URL parameters.
-It returns the paginated entries of the model based on the URL parameters.
+It returns the paginated entries of the model based on the URL parameters and your Eloquent models' `$fillable` and `$hidden` attributes.
 Just pass the model and the request:

 ```php
 $users = Doncadavona\Eloquenturl\Eloquenturl::eloquenturled(User::class, request());